On the existence of zero-sum subsequences of distinct lengths: The case of finite Abelian groups of rank two

 \item[$(ii)$] $S = g^{sm-1}_1 \displaystyle\prod^{(n+1-s)m}_{i=1} \left(-x_ig_1 + g_2\right)$ where $s \in \llbracket 1,n \rrbracket$, $\{g_1, g_2\}$ is a generating set of $G$ with $\text{\em ord\em}(g_2) = mn$ and such that $s=1$ or $mg_1 = mg_2$, and $x_i \in \mathbb{N}$ with $\sum^{(n+1-s)m}_{i=1} x_i = m - 1$. \end{itemize}

 In addition, if $m$ satisfies Property B, then all minimal zero-sum sequences of maximal length over G are of this form. \end{theorem}

-Moreover, W.~Gao and J.~Zhuang proved a useful structural result on normal sequences (see Theorem $1.2$ in \cite{Gao06}).
+Moreover, Gao and Zhuang proved a useful structural result on normal sequences (see \cite[Theorem $1.2$]{Gao06}).
 In this section, we will use the following corollary of this theorem. \begin{theorem} Let $G$ be a finite Abelian group, and let $S$ be a normal sequence over $G$.
 Then $S$ is of the form $S=0^{k}TU$, where $T$ is a zero-sumfree sequence with $\left|T\right|=\mathsf{D}(G)-1$, and $U$ is a sequence over $G$ such that $\text{\em Supp\em}(U) \subseteq \text{\em Supp\em}(T)$. \end{theorem}

-Using the two above results, we can now prove the following theorem.
+Using the above two results, we can now prove the following theorem.

 \begin{theorem} Let $G \simeq C_{m} \oplus C_{mn},$ where $m,n \in \mathbb{N}^*$ and $m \geq 2$, be a finite Abelian group of rank two.
-Let $T$ be a zero-sumfree sequence over $G$ with $\left|T\right|=\mathsf{D}(G)-1$ and let $U$ be a non-empty sequence over $G$ such that $\text{\em Supp\em}(U) \subseteq \text{\em Supp\em}(T)$.
+Let $T$ be a zero-sumfree sequence over $G$ with $\left|T\right|=\mathsf{D}(G)-1$, and let $U$ be a non-empty sequence over $G$ such that $\text{\em Supp\em}(U) \subseteq \text{\em Supp\em}(T)$.
 If $m$ satisfies Property B, then every non-empty zero-sum subsequence $S'$ of $S=TU$ has length $\left|S'\right| \geq m$. \end{theorem}

 \begin{proof} [Proof of Theorem \ref{Longues sous-suites de somme zero}] Let $G$ and $S=TU$ be as in the statement of the theorem.
 By Theorem \ref{Wolfgang}, and since $T'=T(-\sigma(T))$ is a minimal zero-sum sequence over $G$, $S=TU$ can be written in the following fashion